Biodiversity Appraisal in Dorset

 Where a Biodiversity Appraisal is needed

-Dorset Local Planning Authorities routinely ask for a Biodiversity Appraisal accompanied by an approved Biodiversity Plan to be submitted with a planning application.
-A word version can be requested from the Natural Environment Team.
+Dorset Local Planning Authorities routinely ask for a Biodiversity Appraisal accompanied by an approved Biodiversity Plan (PDF) / Biodiversity Plan (Word) to be submitted with a planning application.
 This applies to all development sites of 0.1ha or greater in size or where there are known protected species or important habitats/habitat features.
 More specifically, a BP is required for a greenfield or brownfield site greater than 0.1ha, which isn't already being used as a residential or business premises.
 A BP covers habitat as well as protected species matters.

 A BP will also be required for any sized site affecting a rural barn where the BP should be used to secure nesting or roosting opportunities for Barn Owl.

 Dorset Local Planning Authorities will also routinely ask for a bat survey if a development involves the following:

 - any building or structure with an existing bat record or subject to a report of bat activity

 - conversion of house attic space - includes installation of roof lights or dormer windows